History before 1994

 - If the Kingdom must come on earth as in heaven, what does this statement mean?
-One can conclude that Christ was asking and preaching that the original Kingdom, which is heaven and the seat of God, must come to the foreign territory called earth, which He created in the first place but from which man declared independence, and influence it with the nature, culture, laws, worship, lifestyle, family values, ordinances and precepts surely He was praying for the earth to be colonized by heaven.
+One can conclude that Christ was asking and preaching that the original Kingdom, which is heaven and the seat of God, must come to the foreign territory called Earth.
+He created it in the first place but man declared independence.
+Man then influenced it with the nature, culture, laws, worship, lifestyle, family values, ordinances and precepts surely He was praying for heaven to colonize earth.

 Colonization by definition means for one country to influence another with its culture, nature and laws.
 The very principles of governance and life.
 On earth, one country colonized another through war, with Christ it happens through love and grace.

 Therefore, one can conclude that the message of the Kingdom is that God as the King of Heaven will re-colonize earth, and in our case the sphere of Education, with His Kingdom principles, nature, culture, laws and precepts.
 This was the purpose of the second Adam.
 He had to restore that which the first Adam lost in the colony of Earth when mankind through Adam declared independence from the Kingdom of God.

 True Nature of Christian Education

 This, I believe, is the true nature and purpose of Christian Education.
 When we have the children of God bring Christ back into education with all His Kingdom purposes, plans, culture, laws and nature.